filecoin-project/rust-fil-proofs/README.md

 Note that this setting is enabled by default.
 It can be disabled by setting the value to 0.

 A related setting that can also be tuned is the SDR parents cache size.
-This value is defaulted to 2048 nodes, which is the equivalent of 384KiB of resident memory (where each cached node is (6 * 32) = 192 bytes in length).
+This value is defaulted to 2048 nodes, which is the equivalent of 112KiB of resident memory (where each cached node consists of DEGREE (base + exp = 6 + 8) x 4 byte elements = 56 bytes in length).
 Given that the cache is now located on disk, it is memory mapped when accessed in window sizes related to this variable.
 This default was chosen to minimize memory while still allowing efficient access to the cache.
 If you would like to experiment with alternate sizes, you can modify the environment variable

 ```
 FIL_PROOFS_SDR_PARENTS_CACHE_SIZE=2048